act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 ## Accessibility Support

-- `headers` attribute may not be consistently announced by assistive technologies.
+The `headers` attribute is not supported by some popular assistive technologies as a way to assign headers in a table.
+Passing this rule can still cause issues for users of those assistive technologies.

 ## Background